-From Cherokee, go north for almost 12 miles on Newfound Gap Road.
+From Cherokee, drive north along Newfound Gap Road for almost 12 miles.
 The parking area will be on your right.

 Both the creek and the trail are named after the mythical Cherokee hunter, Kanati.
 Legend has it that Kanati, also known as "First Man," did all the hunting for his family, as well as for the entire village.
 Legend also says that his wife, Selu, gave the Cherokee People the gift of corn, which would become their principal crop.

-During the early portions of the hike you'll notice a lot of rhododendron adjacent to the trail and in the valley below you.
-As the Kanati Fork Trail meanders uphill you'll cross over several small creeks under the canopy of large hemlocks and yellow poplars.
-The trail is a steady climb, but you really won't notice the elevation gain if you're goal is spotting wildflowers.
+During the early portions of the hike you'll likely notice a lot of rhododendron growing adjacent to the trail, and in the valley below.
+As the trail meanders upward hikers will cross several small creeks as they pass under the canopy of large hemlocks and yellow poplars.
+Although the trail climbs steadily, you really won't notice the elevation gain if you're goal is spotting wildflowers.

-Two nights prior to our most recent hike on this trail, a powerful storm ripped through the Smokies and dumped marble-sized hail that damaged flowers and foliage in much of this area.
-Despite all the damage we still saw a variety of wildflowers, including Canadian violets, Vasey's trillium, painted trillium, Northern white violets, wake robin, brook lettuce and false Solomon's seal.
+Two nights prior to our most recent hike on this trail a powerful storm ripped through the Smokies.
+Marble-sized hail dumped during the storm damaged flowers and foliage in the surrounding area.
+Despite the destruction we still saw a wide variety of wildflowers, including Canadian violets, Vasey's trillium, painted trillium, Northern white violets, wake robin, brook lettuce and false Solomon's seal.

-Late April is usually the best time to hike the Kanati Fork if you're searching for wildflowers.
+Late April is usually the best time to hike the Kanati Fork Trail if you're looking for wildflowers.
 However, you can expect to see early yellow violets as early as March.
-By April, you may begin to see cut-leaved toothwort, dwarf cinquefoil, large-flowered bellwort and white baneberry.
+By April you'll begin to see cut-leaved toothwort, dwarf cinquefoil, large-flowered bellwort and white baneberry.

-Some late summer/early fall flowers you can expect to see on the Kanati Fork Trail include beaked dodder, bee balm and Turk's cap lily.
+Late summer/early fall hikers can also expect to see wildflowers along the trail as well, including beaked dodder, bee balm and Turk's cap lily.